pburtchaell/react-notification/.github/CONTRIBUTING.md

 ## Found a Bug?

-The best bug report is a failing test in the repository as a pull request.
-Please refer to the ["Filing an Issue"](#filing-an-issue) guide and include the following information:
+**The best bug report is a failing test in the repository as a pull request.** Please refer to the ["Filing an Issue"](#filing-an-issue) guide and include:

 * Version number
 * Steps to reproduce